BurendoUK/burendo-common-config/README.md

 # burendo-common-config

-The repository holds config for infrastructure common amongst many services, that those services can consume, rather than recreating many of the same thing for a single use.
+The repository holds configuration for infrastructure which is common amongst many services.

+This is configuration that those services can them individually consume, rather than recreating many copies of the same configuration which have to be maintained.